pgelinas/gradleplugins/pdePlugin/readme.md

     equinoxLauncherPluginVersion = "1.0.201.R35x_v20090715"
     // here you can specify the PDE plugin version to use pdeBuildPluginVersion = "3.5.1.R35x_20090820"
     // NOTE: if you don"t specify versions for equinox and PDE, gradle will use non versioned plugins.
+    // It is recommended to not specify plugin version when using a target platform definition file since this plugin can properly detect the version to use in this case.

     // The following are properties derived from PDE build; these drives the build environment.
 They are explained in-depth in the PDE build documentation.
     // The target platform to use to build the features (the $base folder MUST contain an "eclipse" folder if baseLocation isn't specified)